dnobrega/DNS/docs/about.md

 ___
 ### Honors & Grants
+> - _PI of the ISSI team: Unraveling Surges: a joint perspective from numerical models, observations, and machine learning._
+The International Space Science Institute (ISSI), Berna, Switzerland (2021-06).
 > - _PI of the computational grant: Coronal Bright Points on the Sun: a study from the photosphere to the corona (AECT-2021-1-0023)._
 Barcelona Supercomputing Center (BSC), Spain (2021-03).
 > - _Funding for Research Stay at Lockheed Martin Solar and Astrophysics Laboratory._